%2F%2Fusers%2Fdbc39583-62f8-4a28-9d89-665e0c300583%2Fratecard%2Fratecard2.jpg&w=1200&q=75)

 Shad are a unique fish that make for an exciting catch on the Feather River.
-These silvery swimmers usually run 20-24 inches long and put up a great fight for their size.
-You'll find them in coastal waters and rivers, especially during their spring spawning run.
-That's when we target them, typically April and May.
-Shad love moving water, so focus on areas with strong current within 30 feet of the riverbank.
-Light tackle works best - a long, lightweight rod paired with small lures or flies.
-White or yellow flies with red heads are my go-to.
-Anglers love chasing shad for the thrill of the catch, but they're also prized for their delicate, flavorful meat.
-Here's a local tip: when you hook one, let it run a bit before reeling in.
-That tires them out and makes landing easier.
+These silvery, thin-bodied fish typically run 20-24 inches long and put up a surprisingly good fight for their size.
+You'll find them in schools near shore during their spring spawning run, usually April to May.
+Shad love moving water, so target areas with strong current within 30 feet of the bank.
+Light tackle is the way to go - a long, lightweight rod paired with small flies or lures in white or yellow.
+What makes shad special is their delicate, flavorful meat.
+The roe is considered a delicacy too.
+For best results, try fishing early morning or evening when they're most active.
+My pro tip: Cast upstream and let your lure drift naturally with the current for more bites.

 Vehicle Guest Capacity: 4